This post may contain affiliate links. Read our disclosure policy here.

 - snacks: could be fruit, veggies, or a treat!

-Love discovering lunch recipes that use familiar ingredients in a whole new way?
+Love discovering school lunch recipes that use familiar ingredients in a whole new way?
 You’ll find a TON of them in this lunch-packing guide:

 101 Packed Lunches eBook